Special Educational Needs and Disabilities Policy (SEND)

 SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS

 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
-Some may also have SEN and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.
-The school has a policy for Supporting Pupils at School With Medical Conditions, which can be found under the “Polices” tab on the school website.
+Some may also have SEN and may have an Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2014) is followed.
+The school has a policy for Supporting Pupils at School with Medical Conditions, which can be found here: http://menghamjunior.co.uk/about-the-school/school-policies

 TRAINING AND RESOURCES

 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
 All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCo to explain the systems and structures in place around the school’s SEND provision and practice, and to discuss the needs of individual pupils.
 Staff training needs will be discussed at this stage, and both teaching and support staff will be made aware of training opportunities that relate to working with child with SEND.